-- A. "Applicant" means one or more teachers, parents or community members or a public post-secondary educational institution or nonprofit organization who submits an initial or renewal application to a chartering authority. - B. "Authorizer" means either a local school board or the commission that permits the operation of a charter school. - C. "Charter school" means a conversion school or start-up school authorized by a chartering authority to operate as a public school. - D. "Chartering authority" means either a local school board or the commission that permits the operation of a charter school. - E. "Chief executive officer" means the person with duties similar to that of a superintendent as set forth in Section 22-5-14 NMSA 1978. - F. "Commission" means the public education commission. - G. "Conversion school" means an existing public school within a school district that was authorized by a local school board or the commission to become a charter school. - H. "Days" means, unless otherwise specified in a provision in this rule or applicable statute, business days when the period referenced is 10 days or less, and calendar days when the period referenced is 11 days or more.
+- A. "Applicant" means one or more teachers, parents, or community members or a public postsecondary educational institution or nonprofit organization who submits an initial or renewal application to a chartering authority. - B. "Application for start-up charter school" means an application requesting the establishment of either a locally chartered or state-chartered charter school. - C. "Authorizer" means either a local school board or the commission that permits the operation of a charter school. - D. "Charter school" means a conversion school or start-up charter school authorized by a chartering authority to operate as a public school. - E. "Chartering authority" means either a local school board or the commission that permits the operation of a charter school. - F. "Commission" means the public education commission. - G. "Conversion school" means an existing public school within a school district that was authorized by a local school board or the commission to become a charter school prior to July 1, 2007. - H. "Days" means, unless otherwise specified in a provision in this rule or applicable statute, business days when the period referenced is 10 days or less, and calendar days when the period referenced is 11 days or more.
 In computing the amount of days, exclude the day of the event that triggers the period, and include the last day of the period.
 If the last day is a day when the department is closed, the period continues to run until the end of the next business day that the department is not closed.
-Whenever a person or entity must act under this rule within a prescribed period after service of a notice or paper upon the person or entity, and the notice or paper is served by mail or courier service, three calendar days are added to the prescribed period. - I. "Department" means the public education department. - J. "Division" means the charter schools division of the department which maintains offices in both Santa Fe and Albuquerque. - K. "Governing body" means the governing body of a charter school as set forth in the school's charter. - L. "Head administrator" means the duly licensed school administrator who is the chief executive officer of the charter school. - M. "Locally chartered charter school" means a charter school authorized by a local school board.
+Whenever a person or entity shall act under this rule within a prescribed period after service of a notice or paper upon the person or entity, and the notice or paper is served by mail or courier service, three calendar days are added to the prescribed period. - I. "Division" means the charter schools division of the department. - J. "Governing body" means the governing structure of a charter school as set forth in the charter school's charter. - K. "Head administrator" means the duly licensed school administrator who is the director of the charter school, which is the person with duties similar to that of a superintendent as set forth in Section 22-5-14 NMSA 1978. - L. "Locally chartered charter school" means a charter school authorized by a local school board.